Copyright of MR Sport for the All-Party Parliamentary Golf Group.

 i.
 Associate Members acknowledge that they are associated with the APPGG and their names may be made public.

 j.
-Associate Members may themselves publically acknowledge their Associate Membership of the APPGG, but may not under any circumstances use their association as a means to promote themselves or their organisation for commercial or other gain.
+Associate Members may themselves publicly acknowledge their Associate Membership of the APPGG, but may not under any circumstances use their association as a means to promote themselves or their organisation for commercial or other gain.

 k.
 The Group logo may not under any circumstances be used by Associate Members.